 You choose which provider you'd like to use and the contract is set up solely between you and the provider.
-Many people decide to open a Personal Pension because current rules allow you to get tax relief on contributions.
+Many people decide to open a Personal Pension to benefit from government tax relief on contributions.

 Who can open a Personal Pension?